 Day-to-day management of IPL's affairs and the implementation of the corporate strategy and policy initiatives are formally delegated to the Managing Director & CEO.
 The Delegated and Reserved Powers Policy details the authority delegated to the Managing Director & CEO, including the limits on the way in which the Managing Director & CEO can exercise that authority.
-A summary of the Delegated and Reserved Powers Policy is available on the Company's website, www.incitecpivot.com.au/Corporate_Governance.
+A summary of the Delegated and Reserved Powers Policy is available on the Company's website.